biktorrr/AHM/README.md

 If you use this data, please cite it as:

-*Victor de Boer, Jan Wielemaker, Judith van Gent, Marijke Oosterbroek, Michiel Hildebrand, Antoine Isaac, Jacco van Ossenbruggen, Guus Schreiber.
+*Victor de Boer, Jan Wielemaker, Judith van Gent, Marijke Oosterbroek, Michiel Hildebrand, Antoine Isaac, Jacco van Ossenbruggen, Guus Schreiber (2013).
 Amsterdam Museum Linked Open Data.
-Semantic Web: Special Call for Linked Dataset descriptions.
-ISSN 1570-0844 (Print) 2210-4968 (Online) Volume 4, Number 3.
-IOS Press.*
+Semantic Web – Interoperability, Usability, Applicability, 4(3), 237–243..*

 More information can be found in [that dataset paper](https://www.semantic-web-journal.net/content/amsterdam-museum-linked-open-data).